 Mr. Harder's 5th Grade Math & Science Class

 I want to welcome you and your student to my webpage and my classroom.
-I'm Mr. (Wes) Harder, and I'm so excited to be back at Norterra Canyon for a third year !!
+I'm Mr. (Wes) Harder, and I'm so excited to be back at Norterra Canyon for a fourth year !!

-First major science announcement:As some of you will hear at our upcoming Curriculum Night on the 23rd, I have a special project that I assign asan accompaniment to each of the four 9-week science units that I teach.Our first unit is Levers & Pulleys, and your student has been assigned to a team (in most cases with 1 other student) that istasked with building what I call a 'creature trap'.The students are to work with their partner on building a trap for an imaginary creature of their choice.
-They've been provided a rubricthat allows them to clearly understand what's expected of them in order to get a high grade.They'll need to be creative, and their trap must of course involve a combination of levers, pulleys, and simple machines.As we progress through various activities in science to help them understand this unit (including videos, FOSS kit experiments, vocabulary exercises,and interactive discussions), their projects are likely to change .It should be a lot of fun, and you should of course expect your student to ask for items like boxes, string, and paint as they construct their traps.I am usually able to provide numerous opportunities for trap-building in class, but almost every team will probably see a need to work at home on theproject as well.And it is often common for students to want to coordinate working together at one of the teammate's homes.
+First major science announcement:As some of you will hear at our upcoming Curriculum Night, I have a special project that I assign as an accompaniment to each of the four 9-week science units that I teach.Our first unit is Levers & Pulleys, and your student will be assigned to a team (in most cases with 1 other student) that is tasked with building what I call a 'creature trap'.The students are to work with their partner on building a trap for an imaginary creature of their choice.
+They'll be provided a detailed rubric that allows them to clearly understand what's expected of them in order to get a high grade.They'll need to be creative, and their trap must of course involve a combination of levers, pulleys, and simple machines.As we progress through various activities in science to help them understand this unit (including videos, FOSS kit experiments, vocabulary exercises,and interactive discussions), their projects are likely to change .It should be a lot of fun, and you should of course expect your student to ask for items like boxes, string, and paint as they construct their traps.I am usually able to provide numerous opportunities for trap-building in class, but almost every team will probably see a need to work at home on theproject as well.And it is often common for students to want to coordinate working together at one of the teammate's homes.